hip-satomi/SegUI/Readme.md

 ## How to Test the UI - Use a docker container

 We automatically build a docker container that serves the `segTrackUI`.
-Perform the following steps to test the setup
+Make sure you have [docker](https://docs.docker.com/get-docker/) installed and perform the following steps to get it running

 1. Please login at the container registry